terminalsin/PhalaIncompatibilities/README.md

 - Intel Xeon E-2188G
 - Intel i9 9900K with corrected bios settings (updated firmware can fix most issues, albeit it will most the time be confidence level 4)

+### BIOS Settings
+- Disable Hypethreading
+- Disable Speed-Shift
+- Enable SGX
+- Disable Secure-boot
+- Disable Turbo-mode (if applicable)
+- If you have a GPU, disable internal graphics.
+Do not disable if you do not have an integrated GPU.
+- If applicable, switch to exclusively UEFI
+- Ensure you're on the latest microcode update

 ## ⚠️ Known Incompatibilities

 ### Motherboards